 Create Better Teams

-We spend so much time in teams and we all have too many experiences with bad or mediocre teams.
+We spend so much time in teams, and we all have too many experiences with bad or mediocre ones.
 Let’s create better teams and have enlivening team experiences.
 Optimize your team’s performance with these ten rules and create an amazing team!